 Let's get started.

 But our tree policies need fixing down to the very root.
-In October 2018, I co-introduced a slate of motions that would address a number of issues facing our urban canopy.
+I co-introduced a slate of motions that would address a number of issues facing our urban canopy.
 They include:

 Staffing increases at the Urban Forestry Division (UFD) of the Bureau of Street Services to pre-2008 levels.